xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 # Part I · Family Anchor Cases 🌟

 These seven cases serve as the first anchor teaching set for the seven-family mother table.

+They answer the most basic question:

+> what does each family look like when it appears in practice

 ---